Skip to main content

 0000-0002-1339-6361

-View Prof Paul Mullins’s profile on the Bangor Research Portal
+View Professor Paul Mullins’s profile on the Bangor Research Portal

 Overview

-Liaising with researchers from the College of Human Sciences on study design, data acquisition and processing and resources available to help with their research questions, my aim is to keep the Bangor Imaging Unit a world-class center for neuroimaging research in North Wales.
+I also interact with colleagues from the College of Medicine and Health Sciences on MRI study design, data acquisition and processing and the resources available to help with their research questions, my aim is to keep the Bangor Imaging Unit a world-class centre for neuroimaging research in North Wales.

 fMRS